LeenAlmahthi/Fract-ol-/README.md

 ├─ mandelbrot.png      # Mandelbrot screenshot
 └─ video.webm          # Demo video

+---

-👤 Author
+## 👤 Author

-Leen Ghnaim – 42 School
+**Leen Almahth** – 42 School

+---

-⚡ Notes
+## ⚡ Notes

-The project includes MiniLibX, so no extra installation is required.
+- The project includes MiniLibX, so no extra installation is required.

-All Julia numbers must be in the range -2 to 2.
+- All Julia numbers must be in the range **-2 to 2**.

-Use make re to rebuild everything from scratch.
+- Use `make re` to rebuild everything from scratch.

 ---